Legal steps to buy property in Spain

 In Spain, property ownership laws allow for residents and non-residents alike to purchase there.
 There is no limit to how many people can own a property.
 Therefore, if you are keen to buy with your spouse, family or friends, this is possible.

 If you are from a country outside of the EU, including the UK, owning a Spanish property gives you no automatic right to live in Spain permanently.
-Without a visa you are limited to no more than 90 days out of every 180.
+Without a visa, you are limited to no more than 90 days out of every 180.
 To live or reside in Spain for longer than you are permitted, you will need a visa.
 While there has been a ‘golden visa’ scheme, allowing non-EU citizens to gain a visa buying property (valued at over €500,000), this is being phased out as of May 2024.

 What documentation will be required for property transactions

 You will need several documents to purchase a property in Spain.
-These include a valid passport, an NIE (similar to national insurance number in the UK), and a bank certificate proving financial capability.
+These include a valid passport, an NIE (similar to a national insurance number in the UK), and a bank certificate proving financial capability.
 In addition, you will need to provide proof of address and a Spanish bank account number.

 Before purchasing a property, it is crucial to ensure that it complies with local zoning regulations.
 This includes confirming that the property’s usage (residential or commercial) aligns with these regulations.
 Non-compliance can result in legal complications and fines.
 A local solicitor or your chosen lawyer will assist with verifying this information with the local town hall and other relevant authorities.